aquifer/aquifer/README.md

 }
 ```

-Now running `aquifer build` will use Composer to build the site instead of Druah make.
+Now `aquifer build` will use Composer to build the site instead of Drush make.

 ### 3. Adding contrib modules